asmjit/asmjit/README.md

 --------------------

   - project root /
-    - extras     - Documentation and addons
-      - contrib  - Contributions (not official, but included)
-      - doc      - Documentation generator files
-      - msvs     - MS Visual Studio additions
-    - scripts    - Scripts to generate project files and regenerate defs
     - src         - Source code
       - asmjit    - Public header files (always include from here)
         - base    - Base files, used by the AsmJit and all backends
+        - contrib - Contributions that extends base functionality
         - x86     - X86/X64 specific files, used only by X86/X64 backend
+    - tools       - Tools used for configuring, documenting and generating files

 Code Generation Concepts
 ------------------------